 With the devastating effects of COVID-19, neurotic personalities found the pandemic most traumatic.

-The study team explored the psychological impact of the COVID-19 pandemic by identifying patterns related to post-traumatic symptoms and considering the big five personality traits and their interactions (defense styles) with mature, neurotic, and immature defenses in their association with the impact of the event (pandemic).
+With the devastating effects of COVID-19, neurotic personalities found the pandemic most traumatic.
+However agreeable and conscientious personalities offered protection from the pandemic's negative impacts.
+This helps explore the pathways leading to post-traumatic symptoms by investigating the big five personality traits and their interactions with mature, neurotic, and immature defenses in their association with the impact of the event.

 Neuroticism was hypothesized to be negatively associated with the impact of the event, as opposed to extraversion, agreeableness, conscientiousness, and openness traits.